1720 Deerfield Island Park, Deerfield Beach, FL 33441

 Prohibited on the island.

-The Buterfly Garden was made possible by NatureScape Broward, a youth environmental alliance that partnered with the National Wildlife Foundation and received a grant through the Community Foundation of Broward.
+The Butterfly Garden was made possible by NatureScape Broward and Youth Environmental Alliance, who partnered with the National Wildlife Foundation and received a grant through the Community Foundation of Broward.
+The garden was planted by volunteers and members of the Friends of Deerfield Island Park nonprofit along with students of the North Broward Preparatory School environmental club.
 The garden plays an important role in the life cycles of butterflies and other pollinators.
 Visit the garden to learn more about creating a butterfly garden, as well as the plants and wildlife that call them home.

 Geocaching is a worldwide treasure hunt using Global Positioning System (GPS) devices.
 The first clue is a set of GPS coordinates, corresponding to where someone has hidden a "treasure," of geocache.
 Geocaches can come in all shapes and sizes and can even be virtual.
 If you are interested in geocaching and want to know more, please visit of Geocaching Web page